D1nker/rs_translation_check/README.md

 - All languages have the same translation keys.
 - There are no missing or extra keys in any language.
 - Variables within translations (e.g., `{productName}`) are consistent across all languages.
+- (new) It also checks for translation key usages into a given folder & subfolders.

 ## Features